SafeFeed and the apps you're probably already using

 SafeFeed and Google Family Link

 Family Link is Google's parental supervision system — Google account management, app install controls, time limits, activity reports.
+Family Link manages the device and the Google account; SafeFeed is just one app inside that environment.

 What I actually use